Mangapōike River

-The Mangapōike River is a river beginning in the Gisborne Region of New Zealand's North Island.
-It flows generally southwest from sources south of Waingake, reaching the Wairoa River in Hawke's Bay 10 km northeast of Frasertown.
+The Mangapōike River is a river beginning in the Gisborne District of New Zealand's North Island.
+It flows generally southwest from sources south of Waingake from the Mangapōike valley water reservoirs, reaching the Wairoa River in Hawke's Bay 10 km northeast of Frasertown.
 Mangapōike River was Gazetted as an official name on 28 November 2022.

+Geography

 Whakapunake at 962 m is the highest point in the catchment, with the Mangarangiora Stream draining its eastern slopes into the Mangapōike.
 Whakapunake is traditionally where Māui snagged his fish hook.
 It is the northern boundary of Ngāti Kahungunu's rohe.
 A 200 ft transmitter mast was built at the south end of Whakapunake in 1969.
 It is now operated by Kordia.
 In the river's main catchment, 740 m Pūkaroronui is the highest point.

 The main geological influence on the river is that it drains from the Mangaone Anticline to the Wairoa Syncline.
 Below Tukemokihi the river runs through Cenozoic limestones.
 From Tukemokihi, upstream, the rocks are Miocene mudstones and sandstones.

 Lake Te Horonui formed after 25 February 2018, when about 200 m of a sandstone hill slipped and dammed the river.
 The trigger for the landslide is unknown as there were no significant rainfall events or earthshaking events in the year prior to the Mangapoike Rockfall occurring.The landslide was probably due to the river cutting into the foot of the dip slope, where water trapped in the sandstone by an impermeable mudstone may have lubricated the bedding plane.
 After over 144 mm of rain fell on 9–10 March, the 50 m deep lake grew from 9 ha to 30 ha and soon to 33 ha.
 The bridge to Mangapōike Station might have flooded if a channel hadn't been blasted on 28 March and 9 April, allowing water into another new lake, Tukemokihi, and lowering Lake Te Horonui back to 30 ha.
 Part of the detached slide block remained as a mass of around 8.5 million tonnes.
 The new lake is being used by grebes.
 The name Lake Mangapōike was also considered, but The Minister for Land Information, Damien O’Connor, agreed to the new name, which refers to the landslide..
 The lake was not named formally initially as it was regarded as being likely ephemeral.
-Ie not long lived.
 That looks likely to be the case as subsequent storms have resulted in the lake being infilled by sediment.
 It is likely that the temporary lake will be completely infilled within the next 10 years.

 There are three gravel roads in the valley, but they have no direct link to each other.
 From the tar-sealed Tiniroto Road, Kotare Road runs a few kilometres east.
 It ends at a gorge (named by one study as Haupatanga), which is over 100 m deep and largely inaccessible.
 Mangapōike Road runs through the Makaretu Stream valley to join the Mangapōike valley and then along the south bank of the river to Tukemokihi.
 The upper catchment is partly accessed by Paparatu Road.